mtworth/hungerwatch/readme.md

 For collaboration or stewardship discussions, please contact the maintainers or contributing food banks.

-FoodWatch is a public good: a small tool, built to help see hunger sooner.
+HungerWatch is a public good: a small tool, built to help see hunger sooner.